Everybody has a money story; it is a reflection of your actions when it comes to money. Think of your actions as the language of your money story.

 3. Stick to Your Plan

 This might seem like an obvious statement.
-You would be surprised by how often I come across people that say they have a plan but there decision making is not in alignment with what they put in the plan.
+You would be surprised by how often I come across people that say they have a plan but their decision-making is not in alignment with what they put in the plan.

 Most of my experience suggests that deviating from your plan is what will cause you more pain and loss than any other element of your financial journey…